 In December 2019, a novel strain of coronavirus (COVID-19) was reported in China, upon which the World Health Organization has declared the outbreak to constitute a "Public Health Emergency of International Concern."
 During the period from January to March 2020, the Company's marketing and business developments efforts have been materially adversely affected since, among other reasons, the Company's employees were not able to return to our offices to resume their duties.
 The Company resumed its operations in April.
 As a recipient of the PRC government support programs intended to mitigate the adverse economic impact of the pandemic, the Company expects that its business operations would recover and not be materially affected going forward.
 Its intelligent security platform has enabled the Company's R&D team to continue working in online mode during the pandemic, which the Company believes would facilitate and support the Company's recovery.
-In addition, the Company believes its efforts to move its functions online were sufficiently prompt and effective to minimize adverse effects on the Company expects that the impact of the COVID-19 outbreak on the United States and world economies may have a material adverse affect on the demand for the Company's services.
+In addition, the Company believes its efforts to move its functions online were sufficiently prompt and effective to minimize adverse effects on the Company's financial reporting and internal control over financing reporting systems.
+The Company does not anticipate any impairments of its assets.
+However, the Company expects that the impact of the COVID-19 outbreak on the United States and world economies may have a material adverse affect on the demand for the Company's services.
 We currently believe that our financial resources will be adequate to see us through the outbreak.
 However, in the event that the pandemic continues on for a longer period of time, we may need to raise capital in the future.